By Susan Schultz

 –designed or poorly –made window treatment.

-Creating a beautifully designed and executed window treatment is a lot of work—whether you’re working solo or as part of a team.
+As we all know, creating a beautifully designed and executed window treatment is a lot of work-whether you’re working solo or as part of a team.
 So we’ve asked a relatively wide spectrum of design professionals what they think are some of the key components and finishing touches that take a window treatment from the low end of the design spectrum to the high end.

 Clean, simple and tailored is still the biggest trend that I am seeing in window treatments.
 But you are seeing a lot of layering of textiles in the window, like roller and roman shades complemented by coordinating drapery treatments or designed to blend seamlessly with a matching wallpaper style.
 There’s also a move toward bolder colors and patterns, incorporating lush fabrics and textures into streamlined window designs to complement the room. -Mikala Moller, director of marketing, Rowley Company